-You will see this progress coursing through the Pocket Guide to South Africa 2012/13, which is developed annually by the Government Communication and Information System (GCIS).
+You will see this progress coursing through the South Africa Yearbook 2012/13, which is developed annually by the Government Communication and Information System (GCIS).

-The publication outlines, among other things, progress made in our key priority areas, namely: education, health, rural development and land reform, the fight against crime and creating decent work, infrastructure development, strengthening local government and increasing access to basic services.
+The book outlines, among other things, progress made in our key priority areas, namely: education, health, rural development and land reform, the fight against crime and creating decent work, infrastructure development and strengthening local government and increasing access to basic services.

 As we get closer to celebrating 20 years of freedom, we remain committed to delivering in all our key priority areas.
 As government, we know that our success will be measured by how we intensify efforts in all these areas to improve the lives of our people.

 As South Africans, we should continue to have one primary goal - to make our country a truly great and prosperous nation.

-I trust that this publication will not only leave you better informed, but that it will leave you inspired to help build a peaceful, prosperous South Africa in the spirit of working together.
+I trust that this Yearbook will not only leave you better informed, but that it will leave you inspired to help build a peaceful, prosperous South Africa in the spirit of Working Together.